 Years of research led to the notion that, while sport is explicitly the celebration of physical excellence, the chief discriminator between genders and their performance potential is the prolonged presence versus prolonged absence of testosterone in significant amounts.

-A cisgender male being deprived long enough (6-9 months is typically the pivoting point, but the IOC set this at 12 months in the guidelines), their performance potential is reduced to such a level that there is no longer a significantly important difference with a cisgender female.
+A cisgender male being deprived long enough (6-9 months is typically the pivoting point, but the IOC set this at 12 months in the guidelines), their performance potential is reduced to such a level that there is no longer a significantly important and disproportionate advantage had when compared with a cisgender female.

-Looking at typical ranges for healthy – and in their prime – cisgender men and women, in 2015 the IOC set the threshold under which a transgender woman needs to be to <10 nmol/L.
+Looking at typical ranges for healthy – and in their prime – cisgender men and women, in 2015 the IOC set the threshold under which a transgender woman needs to be; below 10 nmol/L.

 Why <10 nmol/L?